ROMANIA, ON MAINTENANCE TREATMENT

 Hillary

-Before diagnosis, my everyday life was centred on work, marriage, family, and friends.
+Everyday life is centred on work, marriage, family, and friends.
 I had symptoms for six months but delayed going to the doctor as I thought it was just intestinal stuff.
 I was alone when I was diagnosed, and I remember feeling like I was going to die.
 Since my HPV diagnosis, I’ve been more cautious about sexual risk and cherish my friendships.
 I met my wife, Shawn, during chemo, who told me she didn’t care how long I had to live.
 She just wanted to be with me and gave me strength and support.
 I am a 10-year survivor, and this has taught me I’m tough.
 I would tell anyone just diagnosed never to give up!

 UK, TWO YEARS IN REMISSION